Gama19999/cordova-plugin-applinks/README.md

   adb shell am start -W -a android.intent.action.VIEW -d "http://myhost.com/any/path" com.example.applinks
   ```

-  - As a result, your application will be launched and you will see in console:
+  - As a result, your application will be launched, and you will see in console:

   ```
   Starting: Intent { act=android.intent.action.VIEW dat=http://myhost.com/any/path pkg=com.example.applinks }